Anatoliy Kinakh

-Anatoliy Kyrylovych Kinakh (Анатолій Кирилович Кінах; born 4 August 1954) is a Ukrainian politician and honorary professor at the Mykolaiv Government Humanitarian University.
+Anatoliy Kyrylovych Kinakh (Анатолій Кирилович Кінах, /uk/; born 4 August 1954) is a Ukrainian politician and honorary professor at the Mykolaiv Government Humanitarian University.
 Kinakh is a former (long serving) People's Deputy of Ukraine.
 Kinakh currently serves as the leader of Party of Industrialists and Entrepreneurs of Ukraine.

 Previously, Kinakh was a Prime Minister from 2001 to 2002 under President Leonid Kuchma, a first vice-Prime Minister and a Minister of Economy of Ukraine.

-Since 1996 Anatoliy Kinakh has been the President of Ukrainian League of Industrialists and Entrepreneurs, non-governmental business organization.
+Since 1996 Kinakh has been president of Ukrainian Union of Industrialists and Entrepreneurs trade association.

 Biography

 Anatoliy Kinakh was born in the village of Brătușeni in the Moldavian SSR (now Moldova) on 4 August 1954.
 In 1978, he graduated from the Leningrad Shipbuilding Institute as a shipbuilding engineer.
 After finishing his higher education, Kinakh started his engineering career at the Tallinn shipyard.
 From 1981 he worked at the Mykolaiv shipyard Ocean.

 Political career

 In April 1990, he was elected to the Ukrainian parliament the Verkhovna Rada.
 There he worked on a committee dealing with economic reforms.
 In 1992, Kinakh was appointed a representative of the President in the Mykolaiv Oblast (province) of southern Ukraine.
 In 1995, Anatoliy Kinakh was appointed Vice-Prime Minister of Ukraine in the Cabinet of Yevhen Marchuk concerned with industrial affairs.

 In the early 1990s, Mr. Kinakh held several posts in the local government of Mykolayiv Oblast.
 From 1995 to 1996 Kinakh was the Minister of Industrial Policy.

 Anatoliy Kinah was appointed the Prime Minister of Ukraine from 29 May 2001 to 21 November 2002.

 In 2002, he was elected to Verkhovna Rada on the list of the electoral bloc of parties For United Ukraine.

 In the 2004 presidential election Anatoliy Kinakh was a candidate for the post of President of Ukraine, nominated by the Party of Industrialists and Entrepreneurs of Ukraine, which he has chaired since 2000.
 A particular feature of his election program is a pro-Ukrainian choice in foreign policy, saying that entry to the European Union should not be a barrier to the development of relationships with all Commonwealth of Independent States countries as well as with Russia.

 During the election campaign, Kinakh publicly broke ties with government-backed candidate and then Prime Minister Viktor Yanukovych by declaring that no criminal can hold the post of President of Ukraine.
 He later took an active part in the Orange Revolution on the side of opposition leader Viktor Yushchenko (who was elected president).
 Kinakh was appointed First Vice Prime Minister in the first Tymoshenko Government.
 Kinakh became Secretary of the National Security and Defense Council of Ukraine on 27 September 2005.